Amsterdam/design-system/packages/css/README.md

 This package provides stylesheets for all components in the [Amsterdam Design System](https://designsystem.amsterdam) and some general utilities.
 Use it to apply the visual design of the City of Amsterdam to your HTML elements or non-React components.

-## About
+## Introduction

-The set of classes for a component can be seen as a blueprint for its markup and features.
-An `.ams-component` root selector applies the essential styles of the component to its element, and additional classes like `.ams-component--variant` modify its appearance or behaviour.
+We publish our components’ stylesheets as a separate package to help replicating them in other libraries, platforms, or Saas-applications.
+The classes are a contract between the component’s definition and its implementations and they facilitate ongoing upgrades.

 Our [React components](https://www.npmjs.com/package/@amsterdam/design-system-react) use these classes in the HTML they render.
 You should use that package if your application uses React.

-The classes employ the [naming convention of NL Design System](https://nldesignsystem.nl/handboek/developer/architectuur#bem-class-names-voor-css).
-Other communities only need to overwrite design tokens to use our components with their branding.

-## Motivation

-Publishing the stylesheets as a separate package saves a lot of work when replicating components in other libraries, platforms, or Saas-applications.
-This is a powerful approach to implement the design system across different technologies.

-The classes act like a contract between the component’s definition and its implementations.
-As a bonus, updates to tokens or styles can be propagated to all of them.

 ## Installation